 The rebirth: a multipurpose, multigenerational space

-Following the launch of an unsuccessful call for tenders in 2006 by the SAF (Brussels property acquisition corporation), the SAU (Brussels urban development corporation) launched a second call for tenders in 2012.
+Following an unsuccessful call for tenders in 2006 by the SAF (Brussels property acquisition corporation), the SAU (Brussels urban development corporation) launched a second call for tenders in 2012.

-The Region wanted to use this exceptional site to develop an original project that was adapted to the local environment and Brussels’ unique heritage.
-The project was to be open to as many people as possible and would offer leisure, educational and cultural activities while acting as the gateway to the Forêt de Soignes.
+The Region wanted to use this exceptional site to deliver an original project that was adapted to this natural environment and reflected its unique heritage.
+The project needed to be open to as many people as possible, offering recreational, educational and cultural activities while acting as the gateway to the Sonian Forest.

-Out of the seven proposed projects, it was the VO Group’s DROHME Melting Park that walked away the winner.
-In August 2014, the SAU began restoring the outer shells of the Grandstand, Small Stand, Weighing Room and Tour de Départs buildings, which were completed in June 2016.
-VO Group created the company DROHME Invest to operate the franchise for 15 years, maintain the grounds and infrastructure, and manage the Melting Park itself.
+Out of the seven proposed projects, it was the VO Group’s DROHME Park that walked away the winner.
+In August 2014, the SAU began restoring the outer shells of the four iconic buildings—the Grandstand, Small Stand, Weighing Room and Starting Tower—which were completed in late June 2016.
+VO Group founded DROHME Invest to operate the franchise for 15 years and entrusted it with the task of developing the site, running activities, maintaining the grounds and infrastructure, and managing the park.